akralj/app/README.md

 ## First steps
-- change name, version, description, author & config in package.json -> this will be used in server/config.coffee
+- change name, description & author in package.json -> this will be used in server/config.coffee
 - change appPort to production port,... in server/config.coffee to match your enviroment
 - start with a fresh git repo
 ``` sh